LoopKit/loopdocs/docs/version/development.md

 ## Updates in `dev`

-This section provides an overview of changes to `dev` compared to `Loop 3.8.x`.
+This section provides an overview of changes to `dev` compared to `Loop v3.10.0`.

+A few days after v3.10.0 is released, a new version of dev that is identical to main except for version number will also be updated.

 Please check the [development channel in zulipchat](https://loop.zulipchat.com/#narrow/channel/144182-development) for notifications when an update to the `dev` branch is expected so you will be prepared.
 Do this **before** you install a `dev` build from TestFlight.

-This section summarizes differences found in the`dev` branch, version 3.9.4, compared to `main`.
+This section summarizes differences found in the`dev` branch compared to `main`.
 In addition, there are some feature branches.

 ??? tip "Updates in Progress (Click to open/close)"
     * Sometimes there is a work-in-progress branch, `update_dev_to_M.m.#` used to collect new items in preparation for the next `dev` branch.
 This allows people to test and comment on the updates before they land in the `dev` branch.